Alicepinch/roots-cafe/README.md

 #### Colour Scheme

-As the colour green is normally associated with Vegetarianism and Veganism, I have decided to use green as my main colour focus for this project.
-I want my website to be clean and crisp therefore I chose to stick with only green and not introduce any other bold colours.
+As the colour green is normally associated with Vegetarianism and Veganism, I have decided to use green as the main colour focus for this project.
+I want the website to be clean and crisp therefore I chose to stick with only green and not introduce any other bold colours.
 For links and CTA's I have decided to used the lighter green, and the darker green will be used for when hovering over for contrast.
 Dark grey will be used for the font colour and white for the background.
 I will also used the light green colour as background for some sections across the website to create consistency and break up the white.
 ![Colour Pallet](/docs/readme/canva-colour-wheel-roots-cafe.jpg)